semaphoreci/docs/dashboards-yaml-reference_5ba340d42c7d3a16370f5104.md

 The `project_id` property is compulsory for the `list_pipelines` type of widgets and optional for the `list_worflows` type of widgets.

+The `project_id` property allows to display workflows or pipelines from a given Semaphore 2.0 project.

-You can find the project ID of an existing Semaphore 2.0 project with the help of the `sem get projects <name>` command.
+You can find the project ID of an existing Semaphore 2.0 project with the help of the `sem get project <name>` command.

 ###### branch

-The `branch` property allows you to filter the output by the name of the branch of the GitHub repository of a Semaphore 2.0 project.
+The `branch` property allows you to filter the widget output by the branch name of the GitHub repository of a Semaphore 2.0 project.

 Note that the value of the `branch` property should be an exact match and that